-It’s why we still read these books — their themes still resonate with us.
+It’s why we still read these old travel books — their themes are timeless.
 These old stories express humanity’s innate desire to explore and search for deeper meaning.
 That desire to learn, explore, and see the world is timeless.

 And, even with a new technology, the essential way we travel on budget is still the same.

 But the Internet and growth of blogs made all that “hidden” information much more accessible.
-They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without traveling — the information not beforehand shared in mass media.
-So this information may have seemed “cutting edge” at first, but the knowledge and tips were always there.
+They pulled out of the shadows all the stuff most people (like myself) don’t inherently know without traveling.

 But, most importantly, there are the stories about people, places, and hidden activities you might not have known otherwise.